Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 We’ve established that KDP Rocket is the best choice for researching a book idea.
 However, can it go 2 for 2 and clean up in the competitor research showdown?

-One cool thing about Rocket is the way in which you can easily go back and forth between the ‘idea search’ and ‘competition search’ tabs.
+One cool thing about Rocket is the way in which you can easily go back and forth between the ‘keyword search’ and ‘competition search’ tabs.
 The presentation is also a lot more easy on the eye than KD Spy or Kindle Samurai.

 So, what about the functionality and data offered?